 Funded by the John and Mary Murphy Foundation, One Winchester, Many Traditions is a project to welcome the town’s residents from other countries and to celebrate the varied cultural heritages of all of Winchester’s residents.
 In addition to maintaining a subscription to World Journal, the largest Chinese-language newspaper in the United States, we host an annual International Film Series from November through April.

-Films are shown in the Winchester Public Library’s Meeting Room and are free.
+Films are shown in the Winchester Public Library’s Meeting Room.
+All film screenings are free.

 NR; 90 min.; Documentary